 - Provincial tournament (3rd or 4th week of July)

-Similar to 2017, the 2018 NEZ house league teams will play their games with the Sherwood Park minor baseball league and the ERBL.
+NEZ BlastBall teams play their games Bannerman Community League.
+Rally Cap & 9U Sr. Rookie house league teams play their games in north Edmonton (from St. Albert Trail to the east City Limits).
+11U and 13U teams play in a league with Fort Saskatchewan and Gibbons.
+15U and 18U play in the ERRBL league with teams from greater Edmonton.
 The season lasts from the beginning of May to the end of June.
-The majority of games for our Mosquito and Peewee players will take place within communities in the NEZ and a few will be either in Sherwood Park, Ardrossan, Fort Saskatchewan and/or Gibbons.
-Bantam and Midget teams will travel in Edmonton and surrounding area.
+The majority of games for our 11U and 13U players will take place within communities in the NEZ and a few will be either in Fort Saskatchewan or Gibbons.
+15U and 18U teams will travel in Edmonton and surrounding area.
 Coaches are typically parent volunteers and therefore have a wide range of experience; however, NEZ strives to ensure that all coaches are NCCP certified.
 All coaches, regardless of level, are also required to complete in the Respect in Sport training program.

 Time commitment varies depending on coach/parent preference but generally is as follows: